kannanvijayan-zz/Thoughts/binjs_part1.md

 describing the structure of the source, a native-code loader generally never looks at a part of the source until it needs to execute it.

+The per-byte work for loading native code is almost zero.

 ## Analysis

-There are multiple pieces of evidence pointing at the conclusion that if we want to speed up load-time parsing, we need to choose some format and semantics that allows the parser to ignore large chunks of loaded code until they are executed.

-The proposed performance theory "makes sense" in a trivial way (more code + having to look at every byte of code + more work per byte = longer load-times).

-The usage of syntax-error-only parsing by all major JS engines points to an existing awareness of the load-time parsing problem.

-The load-time performance properties of existing source formats clearly reveal a relationship between load-time verification requirements and poor performance outcomes.

-The design question then becomes: how do we build a JS source format that lets the parser achieve the performance improvements it wants, but is still compatible with the existing JS ecosystem, convenient for developers to use, and fits the values of the web and JS in general.

-Our answer to that question is the set of features in the Binary JS proposal.
-It proposes a new syntax that is translate-eable to and from plaintext JS, and a set of core properties of the syntax needed to enable fast parsing.
+The above examples justify the reduced problem statement from earlier.
+If we want to fix the parsing issue, we need to:

+1. Reduce the amount of per-byte work done for loading code that's not about to run.
+2. Preferably reduce it to zero.

+Our goal with Binary AST, then, is aggressive: design a source format that allows a parser to achieve load-time performance comparable to native programs, by enabling the parser to skip looking at code it's not about to execute.

+The challenge is to do this while respecting and adhereing to the general ethos of the JS language, being easily accessible to web developers, and having a good compatibility with the existing JS ecosystem.

-In subsequent articles, we'll go into each of the proposed Binary JS implementation features and discuss how it relates to the performance goals we seek.
+In subsequent articles, we'll address individual features in the Binary AST proposal, and how those features contribute to these goals.

-Keep reading.